 The following arguments allow you to make changes to the default model specification:

 y.lag: By default the lag 1 value of the DV is included as a predictor (this is why they are dynamic models).
-You may choose a different value or multiple values instead, though you may not choose 0 or NULL (i.e., you must have some lagged DV).
+You may choose a different value or multiple values instead, including 0 (no lagged DV at all).

 fixed.effects: By default, the model is specified as a fixed effects model.
 If you set this to FALSE, you get a random effects specification instead.

 error.inv: This constrains error variances to be equal in each wave.
 It is FALSE by default.

 const.inv: This constrains the constants to be equal in each wave.
 It is FALSE by default, but if TRUE it eliminates cross-sectional dependence.